IBMDataScience/clickers/README.md

 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/data-audit.png)

-+ Connect the data node wo the Data Audit node.
++ Connect the data node (airline.csv) to the Data Audit node.
 Right click on the Data Audit node and select "Run".
-On the top right, click the round arrow pointing down, double click on the audit node results and scroll down until you see a list of the percentage of missing values on each column.
+To see the results, go to the top right corner and click the round arrow pointing down.
+You will see "Data Audit of [29 fields].
+Double click on it and scroll down until you see the column "% Complete" which indicates the percentage of non-missing values per column.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/connect-run.png)